ikoojos/Algorithm-Debt-Research/README.md

 ## Notebooks

-- **RoBERTa.ipynb**
+- **Fine_Tuned_RoBERTa_and_Embeddings.ipynb**
- - Contains codes for the experiments using RoBERTa and RoBERTa embeddings for AD identification [link](https://colab.research.google.com/drive/1P6lG_EnCNbSxsHSaU22bE5s0uqNe0Pqt#scrollTo=pKh3sNpN7-Ui)
+ - Contains codes for the experiments using a trained RoBERTa and extracted embeddings from the trained RoBERTa model for AD identification.

-- **SVM.ipynb**
+- **LR_TFIDF.ipynb**
-  - Contains codes for the Support Vector Machine (SVM)-based classifiers for text classification tasks.
-This notebook contains the implementation of the various kernels.
+  - Contains codes for the Logistic Regression-based classifiers for AD identification.
+This notebook contains the implementation of the LR model.

-- **LR2.ipynb**
+- **SVM_linear_hash_.ipynb**
-  - Contains codes for the Logistic Regression (LR) models to identify AD from source code.
+  - Contains codes for the SVM Linear kernel with the Hashing vectoriser to identify AD.

 - **Dataset Preprocessing.ipynb**
   - Prepares and preprocesses datasets for training and evaluation.
   - Includes data cleaning, feature engineering, and exploratory analysis for model consistency and performance.

-- **Indicators and RoBERTa.ipynb**
+- **RoBERTa_DL.ipynb**
-  - Contains codes for the RoBERTa embeddings with AD-indicative keywords to improve classification accuracy.
+  - Contains codes for the RoBERTa DL model.
-  - Explores feature engineering methods by incorporating AD indicators.

 - **Albert_Experiments.ipynb**
   - Contains codes for the implementation of the ALBERT model for AD classification.